 Glue onto the front of the recipe box.

 Paint the entire box with gray paint.
-No need to prime if you use a chalk or mineral based paint.
+No need to prime if you use chalk or mineral-based paint.
 Touch up if needed.
 One coat may do it.

 Allow gray paint to dry completely.
 Dry brush white paint very lightly over the entire box.